coggro/stars-without-number/gamelog.md

 **Kruuti** - Ellaria Sand.
 Loose-fitting britches, knee-high boots over flowing top.
 Pistol at side.
 Backpack.

-Harandor hasn't been in the shipping industry for very long - Vanketosen shipping is about 8 months old.
+Harandor hasn't been in the shipping industry for very long - Vanketosen shipping is about 8 weeks old.
 In good standing with authorities.
 Caste system is strictly divided - Military/Psychic, Compulsory service (most people remain here), Discharged/Unable To Serve (Merchants), and Vonketosen is definitely in the merchant class.
 Makes sense for him to be reaching out to us outside the law, since this is his best opportunity.

 Framed Derendali flight suit of significant rank with his name embroidered on the side ofit on the wall, in a place of honor & highlighted, when we came in.
 Framed case next to it of Derendali medals of service.
 He's a decorated captain.
 Weird that it didn't show up when we looked him up.